zapabob/ROCm/docs/about/compatibility/linux-support.md

 ❌: **Unsupported** - This configuration is not enabled in our software distributions.

-## CPU Support
+## CPU support

-ROCm requires CPUs that support PCIe™ Atomics.
-Modern CPUs after the release of 1st generation AMD Zen CPU and Intel™ Haswell support PCIe Atomics.
+ROCm requires CPUs that support PCIe™ atomics.
+Modern CPUs after the release of 1st generation AMD Zen CPU and Intel™ Haswell support PCIe atomics.